-We are happy to share today’s guest blog post written by ketogenic dietitian and keto ambassador Zahava Turner, RD, CSP, LDN, who shares her tips for families celebrating Passover with a child on the ketogenic diet.
+We are happy to share today’s guest blog post written by ketogenic dietitian and Keto Ambassador Zahava Turner, RD, CSP, LDN, who shares her tips for families celebrating Passover with a child on the medical ketogenic diet.
 Thanks, Zahava!

 Passover is a Jewish holiday celebrated in the springtime.
 Any holiday and occasion can be difficult to follow while on a special diet, especially one that revolves around food.
 However, of all the holidays, Passover might be the easiest to follow while on the medical ketogenic diet because we don’t eat any leavened bread.
 Many foods or drinks that contain even a trace of wheat, barley, rye, oats, spelt or their derivatives, and which weren’t guarded from leavening, are excluded during Passover.
 This includes carb-heavy foods like bread, cake, cookies, cereal, pasta and most alcoholic beverages.